Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates WebRings

-These pages are dedicated to the Watlington branch, a well-known and much-loved line of which many fine models have been built.
-This includes Graeme Tyrer's 4mm layout, which you can see in the GWR layouts section.
-Many thanks to Graeme for also providing the photos on the following pages, to Jon Cumming for the history below, and to Lasse Tegenborg for info on the 4mm card kits.
+The Watlington branch is a well-known and much-loved line of which many fine models have been built, including Dave Fearn's 4mm layout.
+Many thanks to Jon Cumming for the history below, and to Lasse Tegenborg for info on the 4mm card kits.

 Brief history of the line